Scheduled MonumentsEnglandThe Tristan Stone, early Christian memorial stone and wayside cross, 75m north of Polscoe

 What is The Tristan Stone, early Christian memorial stone and wayside cross, 75m north of Polscoe?

-The Tristan Stone is an early medieval inscribed stone monument located near Polscoe in Cornwall.
+The Tristan Stone is a fragmentary early medieval stone monument of approximately sixth to seventh century date, located near Polscoe in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016287.

 Who is responsible for protecting The Tristan Stone, early Christian memorial stone and wayside cross, 75m north of Polscoe?